NHTSA // CRASH-TESTED

 The 2026 Toyota 4Runner Hybrid marks a significant generational shift for one of the most storied nameplates in the midsize SUV segment.
 Built for buyers who want genuine off-road capability alongside modern hybrid efficiency, this body-on-frame SUV targets adventure-minded families and outdoor enthusiasts who refuse to compromise between trail performance and daily usability.

-The 2026 Toyota 4runner Hybrid earns an NHTSA Safety Index of 86 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2026 Toyota 4runner Hybrid earns an NHTSA Safety Index of 86 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 It has 1 recall on record, reflected in the score.

 - new and teen drivers who want standard crash-avoidance tech